grand-mother/data_challenge1_pm_lwp/README.md

 All command line parameters can be obtained with `--help` switch.

-Currently the two first options store voltage and ADC counts in separate files, while two last in same files.
+Currently, the two first options store voltage and ADC counts in separate files, while two last in same files.
 Can be modified.